 Head Coach, Bowdoin Sailing.

-Finn is the 15-year-old rippin' son of BOC Director Mike Woodruff.
-He's been tele skiing for seven years, and if it weren't for an age restriction, he'd already have his PSIA Level I teaching cert.
+Finn is the 16-year-old rippin' son of BOC Director Mike Woodruff.
+He's been tele skiing for eight years, and already has his PSIA Level I teaching cert.
 It's questionable whether he jams harder on his fiddle or his skis.

 Maya Jaafar Lena '07